CTA Accidents and Safety Statistics

 - The number of bus accidents tends to increase during the winter months, suggesting that inclement weather may play a factor in road collisions.

 In short, more injuries happen in CTA bus accidents than on rail accidents.
 Yet Chicago residents who rely on public transportation should be aware of safety concerns.
 And when an accident does happen, it is important to contact an experienced Chicago public transportation lawyer about your case.
-Contact Woodruff Johnson & Evans to learn more about how we can assist you.
+Contact Woodruff Johnson & Evans Law Offices to learn more about how we can assist you.